Date of Birth

 He served two terms as a part time member of the Queensland Law Reform Commission (1995-2001).

-He is the current President of the Judicial Conference of Australia for the two years to October 2014.
+He was the President of the Judicial Conference of Australia for the two years to October 2014.

 He is married to Justice Margaret McMurdo, who is President of the Court of Appeal of the Supreme Court of Queensland.